 Joyce began her career in 1979 as a search consultant, and in 1988 founded Bender and Associates International, Inc., an executive search firm specializing in technology and management search.
 In 1985, Joyce had a life-threatening accident due to epilepsy that caused a cerebral hemorrhage that required subsequent brain surgery.
 Against all odds, Joyce recovered from this accident that left her with a 60 percent hearing loss in one ear and a realization that she had epilepsy.
 As a result of her personal experience, she developed a passion for helping people with disabilities.
 She established Bender Consulting Services, Inc. in September 1995 and Bender Consulting Services of Canada, Inc. in October 2001.

-Joyce is chair of the board of the American Association of People with Disabilities and the immediate past-chair of the national Epilepsy Foundation board of directors.
-She is a board member of the Epilepsy Foundation of Western and Central Pennsylvania, Variety the Children’s Charity of Pittsburgh, The Center for Victims of Violence and Crime, and the Pittsburgh Disability Employment Project for Freedom.
+Joyce is the immediate past-chair of the board of the American Association of People with Disabilities and the former chair of the national Epilepsy Foundation board of directors.
+Joyce is a member of the 2013 Geneva College Advancement Board.
+She is a board member of the Epilepsy Foundation of Western and Central Pennsylvania, Variety the Children’s Charity of Pittsburgh, and Volunteers of America of Pennsylvania.
 Additionally, Joyce is on the Board of Advisors for the Homeless Children’s Education Fund and is a member of the Board of Trustees of Carlow University.
 She is the host of “Disability Matters with Joyce Bender”, a radio show on www.voice.voiceamerica.com, and speaks across the United States and Canada.

 She holds a bachelor of science degree in psychology from Geneva College.